Is Summer School required?

 No. Students should be picked up immediately after their dismissal.
 Please be sure to make arrangements to have your student picked up in a timely manner.
 Only students participating in supervised clubs or athletic activities with written permission from parents are allowed to be on campus after their dismissal.

 Yes.
 DSST offers an Athletic program and after school clubs which vary according to the trimester and season.
 Please see the specific Athletic informational flyer for more information regarding our Athletics program.
-Clubs that DSST: Byers offered for the 2017-18 school year included: Robotics, Book Club, Falcons Without Borders, Debate, and Yearbook.
+Clubs that DSST: Byers offered in past years included: Robotics, Book Club, Falcons Without Borders, Debate, and Yearbook.
 Clubs vary depending on the interests of students and availability of a club sponsor.

 Yes.
 On average, students receive approximately 1 ½ hours nightly.
 Homework for each of the different core classes takes approximately 15 to 20 minutes to complete.
 If you find that your student is spending more than this amount of time on homework on a regular basis, please be sure to contact his or her advisor.
 The advisor can assist you with strategies to improve your student’s homework load, as well as provide feedback to our staff if the homework load is heavier than our expected norm.